img src=“google analytics.jpg” alt=“woman and google analytics copy”>

 • Sign in to your Google Account and go to Google Analytics.

-• Click on “Start for free” and follow the prompts to create an
+• Click on “Start for free” and follow the prompts to create an account.

 2. Set Up a Property: